Thanks to Buchner, Notre Dame beats Toledo in tight home opener - Inside the Irish | NBC Sports

 SOUTH BEND, Ind. — Notre Dame disproved one of the oldest football anachronisms in its dramatic 32-29 win over Toledo on Saturday.
-Supposedly, if you have two quarterbacks then you don’t really have any quarterbacks.
-Well, the No. 8 Irish (2-0) needed two quarterbacks to escape the Rockets’ upset bid, which would have been the third-biggest upset loss of Brian Kelly‘s Notre Dame tenure.
+Supposedly, if you have two quarterbacks, then you don’t really have any quarterbacks.
+Yet the No. 8 Irish (2-0) needed two quarterbacks to escape the Rockets’ upset bid, which would have been the third-biggest upset loss of Brian Kelly‘s Notre Dame tenure.

+“Turned out it worked out pretty good,” Kelly said.
+“It gave us the shot in the arm that we needed.”

+Coan connected with senior Kevin Austin for 34 yards and then with Mayer for six more before Buchner was almost forced back into the game.
+Coan’s throwing hand bounced off a pass rusher’s helmet on the Mayer completion, askewing a finger.
+He ran to the sideline, a trainer yanked the appendage back into place, and Coan found Mayer once more for the 18-yard game-winning score.

+“He was poised in the pocket and decisive with his throws in that last drive,” Kelly said.
+“That’s the mark of a veteran quarterback.”

-And then the Irish needed freshman quarterback Tyler Buchner to spearhead three scoring drives between Coan’s successes.
-Without Buchner, it seemed Notre Dame’s offense may consist of only quarterback hurries and sacks, mixed in with a strip-sack that set up a Rockets field goal.
+For 57 minutes, though, Coan did not have the mark of a veteran quarterback, in no small part because the Irish offensive line could not keep defenders from the backfield.
+Until Buchner stepped in, it seemed Notre Dame’s offense may consist of only quarterback hurries and sacks, mixed in with a strip-sack that set up a Rockets field goal.
 Coan could not evade pass rushers long enough to find his receivers, sacked six times and hassled many more.

 So in came Buchner.

+“We’re trying to find ourselves offensively in the running game,” Kelly said.
+“We’re transitioning as we speak.
+We’ve lost another offensive lineman early in [sophomore left tackle Michael Carmody with a sprained ankle], so we’re trying to find a run game.
+We’re backed up there.

+“I felt like going to Tyler there, he would give us the versatility and the run game at that time.”

-It would be that way again momentarily at the start of the fourth quarter when a pair of Buchner rushes got Notre Dame into field goal range and a Jonathan Doerer 48-yard field goal grabbed the lead, and then once more when Buchner flipped a pass a few yards to sophomore running back Chris Tyree only for Tyree to blaze 55 yards to the end zone.
+The Irish offense would be that way again momentarily at the start of the fourth quarter when a pair of Buchner rushes moved Notre Dame into field goal range and a Jonathan Doerer 48-yard field goal grabbed the lead, and then once more when Buchner flipped a pass a few yards to sophomore running back Chris Tyree only for Tyree to blaze 55 yards to the end zone.

 Buchner’s previous runs had forced Toledo’s defenders to account for him on the edge, rather than simply drift with Tyree.
 At that point, Tyree’s speed could do the rest.

+Then Kelly made his choice, which one of the two quarterbacks would get the blame or glory of the final drive.
 Coan had not found a rhythm in 57 minutes, while Buchner had shown spurts intermittently, but Notre Dame turned back to Coan.

-He turned back to Mayer for the win.
+“Jack’s a great character kid,” Kelly said.
+“He just wants to win, he stayed ready and knew that — we told him [the Buchner moments] is something that we’re going to do to help the football team win today.

+“He was prepared and ready to get back in there and help us in that last drive.
+He was outstanding.”

 SCORING SUMMARY